Rosslyn BID Staff

 Learn more about Rosslyn BID programming here.

 In her role as President of the Rosslyn BID, Mary-Claire and staff work with businesses, residents and government officials on the county, state and federal level to ensure that Rosslyn flourishes as a highly successful urban center.
 Previously, Mary-Claire was President of MC Strategy, a consulting firm helping leaders build healthy and effective organizations.
-Prior, she was Vice President of Operations for Allbritton Communications, managing ABC-7, NewsChannel 8 and POLITICO.
+Prior to this, she was Vice President of Operations for Allbritton Communications, leading ABC-7, NewsChannel 8 and POLITICO.
 Earlier in her career, she helped launch the Fox News Channel, where she served as Operations Manager.

 Santya is Vice President, Operations and Finance for the BID.
 In her role, she has responsibility and oversight of financial management as well as internal policies and controls.
 She also serves as deputy to the President, helping to shape the strategic direction of the BID and manage staff resources.